crytic/building-secure-contracts/development-guidelines/guidelines.md

 ### Solidity

-- **Favor Solidity 0.5 over 0.4 and 0.6.** In our opinion, Solidity 0.5 is more secure and has better built-in practices than 0.4.
-Solidity 0.6 has proven too unstable for production and needs time to mature.
+- **Favor Solidity 0.5 or 0.6.** In our opinion, Solidity 0.5 and 0.6 are more secure and have better built-in practices than 0.4.
+Solidity 0.7 is too young to be used in production and needs time to mature.
 - **Use a stable release to compile; use the latest release to check for warnings.** Check that your code has no reported issues with the latest compiler version.
-However, Solidity has a fast release cycle and has a history of compiler bugs, so we do not recommend the latest version for deployment (see Slither’s [solc version recommendation](https://github.com/crytic/slither/wiki/Detector-Documentation#recommendation-33)).
+However, Solidity has a fast release cycle and has a history of compiler bugs, so we do not recommend the latest version for deployment (see Slither’s [solc version recommendation](https://github.com/crytic/slither/wiki/Detector-Documentation#recommendation-39)).
 - **Do not use inline assembly.** Assembly requires EVM expertise.
 Do not write EVM code if you have not _mastered_ the yellow paper.

 ## Deployment guidelines